LibraryCarpentry/librarycarpentry.github.io/_posts/2019/04/what-have-the-lc-maintainers-been-working-on.md

 The Maintainers hope to review the lesson this summer and invite new Maintainers to help.

 **Introduction to Python**
-_Laura Wrubel*, Konrad Foerstner, Drew Heles, Elizabeth Wickes (Past Maintainers: Carlos Martinez, Richard Vankoningsveld)_
+_Laura Wrubel*, Konrad Förstner, Drew Heles, Elizabeth Wickes (Past Maintainers: Carlos Martinez, Richard Vankoningsveld)_
 The Python lesson maintainers have been reviewing several repositories with Python-related lesson content, cleaning up outstanding issues and PRs, and working on revised learning objectives and a lesson design document.
 They are taking a fresh look at the interfaces used in the lessons (e.g. Spyder and Jupyter) and planning to use their design document to guide lesson improvements.

 **Introduction to Data for Archivists**